Quantum geometry of moduli spaces of local systems and representation theory: Weyl, braid and group actions on spaces and

-\paragraph{The Weyl group action on the space ${\cal A}_{\G, \bS}$.} As in \cite[Section 6]{GS16}, every puncture $p$ of $\bS$ gives rise to a geometric Weyl group action on the space ${\cal A}_{\G, \bS}$.
+\la{13.3.4} As in \cite[Section 6]{GS16}, every puncture $p$ of $\bS$ gives rise to a geometric Weyl group action on the space ${\mathscr A}_{\G, \bS}$.
 The key ingredients for this action are the partial potential functions $\mathcal{W}_{p, i}$, $i\in {\rm I}$, see Section \ref{triple2020.1.28}.
 Lemma \ref{L7.12} explicitly presents the partial potential of an elementary configuration in terms of cluster coordinates.
 By Lemma \ref{6.30.17.45.hh}, $\mathcal{W}_{p, i}$ is the summation of the $i$th partial potentials of elementary configurations centered at $p$.
 In this way, we obtain an explicit expression of $\mathcal{W}_{p, i}$ in terms of cluster coordinates.

-The pair of spaces $({\cal A}_{\G, \bS}, {\cal P}_{\G, \bS})$ forms a cluster ensemble.
-For every puncture $p$, the cluster transformation from Definition \ref{DEF10.4} describing the action of the generator $s_i \in W$ on the space ${\cal P}_{\G, \bS}$ defines a cluster transformation of the space ${\cal A}_{\G, \bS}$.
-We claim that the latter coincides with the aforementioned geometric Weyl action on ${\cal A}_{\G, \bS}$.
+The pair of spaces $({\mathscr A}_{\G, \bS}, {\mathscr P}_{\G, \bS})$ forms a cluster ensemble.
+For every puncture $p$, the cluster transformation from Definition \ref{DEF10.4} describing the action of the generator $s_i \in W$ on the space ${\mathscr P}_{\G, \bS}$ defines a cluster transformation of the space ${\mathscr A}_{\G, \bS}$.
+We claim that the latter coincides with the aforementioned geometric Weyl action on ${\mathscr A}_{\G, \bS}$.
 Since the cluster transformation affects only the level $i$ coordinates, the claim reduces to ${\rm SL_2}$, which has been done in \cite{GS16}.
 Namely, we use \cite[Theorem 7.7]{GS16} and repeat the three lines at the end of \cite[Section 8.1]{GS16}.

-\subsection{The braid group action on the moduli space ${\cal X}_{\G, \bS}$}
+\subsection{The braid group action on the moduli space ${\mathscr X}_{\G, \bS}$}

 \la{SEC5.1}